Gizra/biblio/README.md

 Creation and loading of Biblio Contributors are done the same way.

-The method ``BiblioContributorUtility::getBiblioContributorsFromNames()`` accepts a string of contributors' names seperated by the word "and" or the sign "&", and returns an array of Biblio Contributor objects, saved and ready to use.
+The method ``BiblioContributorUtility::getBiblioContributorsFromNames()`` accepts a string of contributors' names, seperated by the word "and" or the sign "&", and returns an array of Biblio Contributor objects, saved and ready to use.

 For each name in the given string, the method attempts to find an existing contributor